aframevr/aframe-site/src/_posts/awoa-22.md

     - author: github|dmarcos
       action: fixed
-      description: "single-property components with a default truthy value being falsy if attribute is attached with no value."
+      description: "single-property components with a default truthy value being falsy if an attribute is attached without a value."
       github: "#1631"

     - author: github|cvan